taolin90/Getting_And_Cleaning_Data/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-dplyr package is used to perform data manupulation
+dplyr package is used to perform data manipulation

 ## About data
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: